tshepang/blog/content/computing/what I like about Rust.rst

   ugly.

 - Allowing a trailing comma after a list of items, which is really great for copy-pasting and diffs.
-I miss this when working with Java and C/C++.

 - Packaging conventions: the build tool, Cargo, enforces that all build sources (which may include documentation) are placed in `src/`